Welcome to All Saints Anglican School. I am thrilled to be a part of this new community as we establish and grow Shepparton’s first Anglican School.

-Hansen Yuncken has been appointed as the builder for the Stage 1 building project.
+Hansen Yuncken is currently constructing Stage 1 of the School.
 Hansen Yuncken is a national construction company with 100 years of experience delivering projects in regional Victoria.

-Building works have commenced on site and we are confident we can meet the construction timelines in 2023.
+Building works are well underway with the Administration buildng and Junior School building under construction.
+We are confident we can meet the construction timelines in 2023.
 If difficulties occur, we will prioritise the building program to ensure classrooms will be ready.

 Buses, will it be dependent on demand for other town areas?